Code-Ninjas-Kyle/Minecraft-ModCamp/Progress/Schedule.md

 Introductions, getting settled and talking about the activites for today

 ### 1:00pm - 2:00pm
-Making ALL necessary textures for today (Ingot, tool, block, and armor if they finished early)\
+Making ALL necessary textures for today (Ingot, tool, block, ore, and armor if they finished early)

 ### 2:00pm - 2:30pm
 Creating GUI and the Block